 - Medications or supplements

-- Crop sprays and other chemical treatments that may drift from neighboring fields or are applied to feed crops
+- Crop sprays and other chemical treatments applied to feed crops or drifting from neighboring fields

 - Stall bedding materials

-In short, anything that your horse can ingest, inhale, or come into contact with could potentially cause an allergy.
-Of course, most horses can cope with most allergens, but some horses, like some people, develop sensitivities for no obvious reason.
+In short, anything that your horse can ingest, inhale, or come into contact with can potentially cause an allergy.
+While most horses can cope with most allergens, some horses (like some people) develop deep, even life-threatening sensitivities, for no obvious reason.

 Common Symptoms of Allergies in Horses

-Many allergic reactions start out with hives.
-The hair stands slightly, and you can feel the raised bump on the horse's skin.
-Hives can be tiny or large.
-Eventually, the hair may fall off of the hives, leaving behind tender patches.
+Many allergic reactions in horses start out with hives—the hair stands up slightly, and you can feel a raised bump on the horse's skin.
+Hives can be tiny or quite large.
+Eventually, the hair may fall off of the hives, leaving behind tender patches of skin.
 There may also be flakes of dander and itching or sensitivity.
-Many times, hives disappear as mysteriously as they've appeared, while other allergic reactions take longer to clear up.
+Hives often disappear as mysteriously as they've appeared, while other allergic reactions take longer to clear up.
 Horses may rub their tails on fence posts or scrub their manes out by scratching their necks on feeders, branches, or trees.

-If pollen or another inhaled irritant is causing the problem, your horse may also cough, have a slightly runny nose and eyes (some clear discharge is perfectly normal) or have slightly raspy breathing.
-Severe allergic reactions might include edema.
-Contact dermatitis will appear as a sensitive area where a piece of equipment has been on the horse, or where something like a grooming or bug spray has soaked through the hair.
+If pollen or another inhaled irritant is causing the problem, your horse may also cough, have a slightly runny nose and eyes (some clear discharge is perfectly normal), or have slightly raspy breathing.
+Severe allergic reactions might include edema—noticeable swelling caused by the collection of watery fluid in tissues.
+Contact dermatitis—a visibly irritated patch of skin—can appear as a sensitive area where a piece of equipment has been in contact with the horse, or where a substance such as a grooming lotion or bug spray has soaked through the hair.

 Allergic reactions tend to come and go quickly, and in some cases, your horse may be over the symptoms before you've figured out what caused them.
 You may find the horse reacts at the same time each year, or perhaps never again.
 If the allergies don't clear up quickly and are causing you or your horse a lot of distress, veterinary testing may help determine what is triggering the allergy.